 Parent Management Training

 Parenting children with ADHD can be challenging.
 Parents of these children are understandably frustrated by their children’s misbehavior.
 Standard discipline tactics, such as warnings and privilege removal, can feel ineffective for children with ADHD.
 This often leads to ineffective parenting, such as yelling at or ridiculing the child with ADHD.
 This cycle can leave parents feeling hopeless and children with ADHD feeling alienated from their family.
 Fortunately, parent management training can provide parents with a number of tools to cope with and effectively manage their child’s impulsive and oppositional behavior.
 Parent management training teaches parents to use immediate, consistent, and powerful consequences (i.e., rewards and punishment), because children with ADHD respond well to these types of behavioral contingencies (Luman, Oosterlaan, & Sergeant, 2005).
 Other, more intensive, psychosocial treatments use similar behavioral principles in summer camp–based settings (Pelham, Fabiano, Gnagy, Greiner, & Hoza, 2004), and school-based intervention programs are becoming more popular.
-A description of a school-based intervention program for ADHD is described in Box 3.
+A description of a school-based intervention program for ADHD is described in Focus Topic 3.

 What Works Best?
 The Multimodal Treatment Study